University of Idaho - CLASS

 Student Recital - Agustus Jones, flute

-Lionel Hampton School of Music Join us for a student recital featuring Agustus Jones, flute.
+Lionel Hampton School of Music Join us for a student recital featuring Augustus Jones, flute.
 Counts as MusX1400 Recital Attendance "All Concerts."
 Free to attend.
 University Location: Haddock Performance Hall - Lionel Hampton School of Music - Main Campus.
 Saturday, April 18, 2026, 4:00 PM – 5:00 PM.

 Renfrew Colloquium: 2026 Lionel Hampton Jazz Festival Preview